Latest Club News

 Race Officer Elaine Nicholas

-Duty Boat Ninjo
+Duty Boat Amity

-Tower Assistant Elaine
+Tower Assistant Amanda and Lynlee

-Club Championship Series (Race 8) and
+Club Championship Series – Race 10

 Race Start Time (AEDT)